dotnet/designs/accepted/2021/architecture-targeting.md

 The following changes should be included in an early .NET 8 preview.

-- Remove support for the three config options added in .NET 7, just just above.
+- Remove support for the three config options added in .NET 7, just above.
 - The breaking changes will be enabled for all versions, including .NET 6.

 ## Summary